Overview

 -

 All applications must be submitted through the jobs site for UNC Charlotte.
-We are no longer accepting applications for Summer 2023.
-Please consider applying next year!
+We are currently accepting applications for the Summer 2026 positions.
+Applications submitted by Wednesday, January 28th will receive first consideration.

 - Applicants must have completed 24 credits (or two full semesters of work) toward a Master’s in Library and Information Science from an ALA-accredited program.
 We also accepts applications from those within one year of having completed such a program.